Elizabeth Hosking

 Elizabeth Hosking (born July 22, 2001) is a Canadian snowboarder, competing in the discipline of half-pipe.

 Career

 Olympics

 In January 2018, Hosking was named to Canada's 2018 Olympic team, placing 19th in the halfpipe competition.
 Hosking was the youngest member of the Canadian team.

 In January 2022, Hosking was named to Canada's 2022 Olympic team where she placed 6th in the finals.

+In January 2026, Hosking would win her first World Cup gold in Calgary.